uranc/locmea/README.md

 * Thanks to all the great developers that are used in this framework.
 - CasADi, LFPy, NEURON
-- numpy, scipy, matplotlib, h5py, pickle, Doxygen
+- numpy, scipy, matplotlib, h5py, pickle, Doxygen..

-* Thanks to BWUniCluster for allowing the resources and the all computational power.
+* Thanks to BWUniCluster for the resources and all the computational power.